BitBangersCode/NodeBB-Wiki/Upgrading-NodeBB.md

 Navigate to your NodeBB: `$ cd /path/to/nodebb/instance`.

 If you are upgrading from a lower branch to a higher branch, switch branches as necessary. ***Make sure you are completely up-to-date on your current branch!***.

 For example, if upgrading from `v0.1.4` to `v0.2.0`:

+    $ git pull    # Grab the latest code from your current branch
     $ git checkout v0.2.x

-If not, skip the command above.
+If not upgrading between branches, skip the commands above.

-Next, grab the latest code:
+Then, grab the latest code:

     $ git pull

 This should retrieve the latest (and greatest) version of NodeBB from the repository.

 Alternatively, download and extract the latest versioned copy of the code from [the Releases Page](https://github.com/designcreateplay/NodeBB/releases).
 Overwrite any files as necessary.
+This method is not supported.

 ### 4. Install any missing packages